 How many times have you opened up a container of milk, used 2 Tablespoons for a recipe, and then had the rest of the jug expire?
 That’s why I’m a fan of baking with NOW’s Organic Non-Fat Dry Milk Powder.
 You just need to add some liquid to reconstitute it.

-If you want to make these cookies dairy free, you could substitute the milk powder for a soy milk powder.
+If you want to make these gluten-free gingerbread cookies dairy free, you could substitute the milk powder for a soy milk powder.

 I love adding spices to my recipes because they add great flavor and sweetness but have no added sugar.
 This recipe boasts ground nutmeg and cloves, which both provide lots of health-helping antioxidants!